BC-FBC--College Football Preview Package,ADVISORY

 Editors:

 To help you with planning ahead of the college football season, some of our plans in coming weeks.
-This digest will be updated through August.
+This digest will be updated through August and plans are subject to change.
 For questions, please contact Dave Zelio (dzelio(at)ap.org).
 All times Eastern.

-ADDS FBC--OHIO STATE-MEYER, FBC--MICHIGAN ST-SOUL SEARCHING, FBC--GEORGIA-RECRUITING ROLL, FBC--FLORIDA'S REBUILD.
-Deletes FBC--PENN STATE-RAHNE'S CHANCE and FBC--PICK SIX-RISING COORDINATORS, reorganizes and updates throughout.

 TOP 25 POLL

+Alabama is No. 1 in the AP preseason college football poll for the third straight season, a feat done only one other time.
+Clemson is No. 2 behind the defending national champions.
+Georgia, Wisconsin an Ohio State complete the top five.
+By College Football Writer Ralph D. Russo.
+SENT: 750 words, photos on Aug.
+20. With lists, Heat Check.

-The 2018 preseason Top 25 will be released on Monday, Aug.
-20, at noon.
-The weekly poll will begin on Tuesday, Sept.
-4, and will then be sent every Sunday at 2 p.m. through the rest of the regular season.
-The final poll will be sent roughly an hour after the national championship game the evening of Monday, Jan.
+- The weekly poll will begin on Tuesday, Sept.
+4 at 2 p.m. and will then be sent every Sunday at 2 p.m. through the rest of the regular season.
+The final poll will be sent approximately an hour after the national championship game the evening of Monday, Jan.
 7. This is the 83rd year of the Top 25 poll.

-A paginated look at the preseason Top 25 poll will be available shortly after the poll is released on Aug.
-20. The AP Sports Extra pages are available in full broadsheet, half broadsheet and tabloid size (perfect for preseason football tabs).
-They will include space for local advertising or content.
-The pages will focus on the 25 teams selected by AP poll voters with emphasis on those at the very top.
+- AP SPORTS EXTRA: PRESEASON POLL PAGE.
+A paginated look at the preseason Top 25 poll is now available.
+The AP Sports Extra pages are available in full broadsheet, half broadsheet and tabloid size (perfect for preseason football tabs).
+They include space for local advertising or content.
+The pages focus on the 25 teams selected by AP poll voters with emphasis on those at the very top.
 The pages are available at no charge to all AP Sports subscribers.
 Contact Barry Bedlan at bbedlan(at)ap.org for more information.

 PRESEASON ALL-AMERICA